Commercial Filming in Michigan Department of Transportation (MDOT) Right-of-Way

 In addition to receiving a permit, advance notice of activity shall be submitted to MDOT five (5) to twenty-one (21) days prior to the permitted activity in the Construction Permit System through MDOT Permit Gateway.

-For more information or questions regarding obtaining permits for commercial filming in the Right-of-Way, please contact:
+For more information or questions regarding obtaining permits for commercial filming in the Right-of-Way, please contact the applicable TSC in your area found here.

 For additional information on filming in Michigan, please visit the Michigan Film and Digital Media Office.